proudCobolWriter/ts-discord-bot/README.md

    ```

 ### TODO:
-- [ ] Do a few starter commands such as Wikipedia article search
+- [ ] Release a few starter commands such as Wikipedia article search
+- [ ] Include the filename in stack-free logs
-- [ ] Fix logger and add rotating
+- [ ] Auto restart

 <br>